 The way we experience time is the direct result of how we spend it.

-That is to say, one hour in the hands of a person who uses it intentionally can seem like ages, each second noticed, held, weighed, and tasted before it flutters off to be replaced by another.
+One hour in the hands of a person who uses it intentionally can seem like ages, each second noticed, held, weighed, and tasted before it flutters off to be replaced by another.

-That being said, I believe that most of us have been brought up with very harmful ideas of how we’re meant to achieve the things we want to achieve.
+That said, I believe that many of us have been brought up with very harmful ideas of how we’re meant to achieve the things we want to achieve.
 We’re told that we have to wring ourselves dry of energy and balance in order to get what we want.
-We’re told that we have to fill ever moment of every day with frantic busywork, lest we fall behind someone else who’s willing to do more with that spare second they find themselves hoarding.
-We’re told that to be successful is to be perpetually goose-stepping faster than the person next to us, and that in order to be a winner, we have to light things on fire and blow things up, starting with our own health, relationships, and sanity.
+We’re told that we have to fill every moment of every day with frantic busywork, lest we fall behind someone else who’s willing to do more with that spare second they find themselves hoarding.
+We’re told that to be successful is to be perpetually goose-stepping faster than the person next to us, and that in order to be a winner we have to light things on fire and blow things up, starting with our own health, relationships, and sanity.

-This harmful extreme is common amongst some types of ambitious people, and it’s a cautionary tale for those who wish to pursue anything big, while at the same time assuring those who are less ambitious that there’s no need to take more control of their lives: down that path are sacrifices not worth making.
+This harmful extreme is common in some types of ambitious people, and it’s a cautionary tale for those who wish to pursue anything big, while at the same time assuring those who are less ambitious that there’s no need to take more control of their lives: down that path are sacrifices not worth making.

 From what I’ve seen, though, one needn’t dynamite their lives in order to succeed.
 Some of the most wildly successful people I know take a more balanced approach, allowing them to pursue what makes them happy while maintaining a healthy body and successful relationships.

-What this generally involves is a better use of one’s time.
+This necessitates a better use of one’s time.
 More specific and careful use.
 These people tend not to have the TV on while trying to write while talking to their assistant about another project.
 They write.
 Or they space out in front of the TV.
 Or they delegate.
 They do things intentionally and with focus.
 Every moment of every day, they’re completely engaged.

 Beyond that, there aren’t a lot of commonalities in how they spend their time.
 Some of these people fill their days with work or familial responsibilities, while others take frequent off-grid retreats into the woods.
 Still others fill their lives with non-work-related social activities, or TV/video games/books/other forms of entertainment.

 How you spend your time is determined by you and what makes you happy.
-But what you get out of it, and the way in which you experience it, is based on whether or not you’re engaged and focused.
+But what you get out of it, and the way in which you experience it, is predicated on whether or not you’re engaged and focused.

 We all have the same amount of time to spend each day.
 Assess how you’re spending yours, and be sure you’re getting the most bang for your buck.